 By Tim Lambert

 In the 6th century AD, a people called the Jutes from Denmark invaded central Hampshire.
 A tribe called the Meon settled there and they gave their name to the River Meon.
 They founded Soberton.
-At first, it was called Sud (South) bere (grange) tun (farm).
-However, the south grange farm soon grew into a village.
+At first, it was called Sud (South) bere (barley) tun (farm or settlement).

 By the time of the Domesday Book in 1086 Soberton had a population of less than 100.
 To us, Soberton would seem a tiny hamlet but settlements were very small in those days.
 The manor of Soberton belonged to the king and it had one watermill where grain was ground into flour for the villagers.